Why do we groom cats?

 Some cats however can use a little hand.
 In many cases regular combing by the owner will do.
 Other cats visit a professional groomer from time to time to get pretty again.

 Like the longhair breeds or breeds with a lot of undercoat, but also old cats and big cats that aren’t agile enough to fully take care of their coat themselves.
+For cats with (chronical) health problems grooming can also help keeping their coat in good shape.

 The old cat:

 Old cats, also the ‘ordinary’ shorthairs, often cannot groom their coat anymore.In most cases there is a medical reason, like arthrosis (90% of the cats above 12 years suffer from this!), mouth problems (bad teeth, inflamed gum etc.), organ problems (kidneys, thyroid, diabetes).
 The coat gets sticky and forms mats.
 These cats need a visit to the vet, and a groomer can help getting their coat in bettter shape again.
+Like senior cat Witje:

 The obese cat: